Hakim Ahmad Shuja: Later life and legacy

-Hakim Ahmad Shuja continued to write even until the time of his death in 1969.
-Between the 1950s and 1960s, he became especially interested in the potentialities of film-making and cinema.
+Hakim Ahmad Shuja continued to write until the time of his death in 1969.
+In the 1950s and 1960s, he became especially interested in the potentialities of film-making and cinema.
 Perhaps because of the involvement of his son Anwar Kamal Pasha, one of South Asia's early and most renowned film directors, in this genre.
 Many well-known lyrics and songs of his popular films, such as Tu Laakh Challay Ri Gori and Ham Bhi Parrhay Hain Rahon Mein, were in fact written originally as poems by Shuja and later adapted by him and his team of assistants for film.
 Some of these songs/lyrics are at times wrongly ascribed to some of these assistants, such as poet Qateel Shifai.
 However, that Shuja had already been involved to a lesser extent in writing songs/lyrics and also stories for Urdu/Hindi cinema even earlier, is borne by his early lyrics for the song "Hairaat-e-Nazzaraa Aakir", sung by the Kundan Lal Saigal, and also his writing of the storylines of the Indian Bollywood films like Behram Khan, Sheesh Mahal and Shahida, the early Pakistani film from 1949.
 In many ways, thus, he had a direct influence and bearing upon the development of both early Indian and Pakistani literature and cinema.
 In addition, he also made a significant contribution to the early development of Urdu language, linguistics and etymology as permanent secretary and one of the main compilers/editors of Pakistan's Official Language Committee, 1949, responsible for the standardization of official and court terms, from English to Urdu.

 Shuja was a contemporary of and associated with people like Agha Hashar Kashmiri, Imtiaz Ali Taj, Abul Kalam Azad, Allama Iqbal, Sir Sikandar Hayat Khan, Hakim Ajmal Khan, Sohrab Modi, and Muhammad Ali Jauhar.